tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 * Verify that `commitPacket` is a valid commit in the context of the current epoch of the group identified by `group_id`, according to
   {{!I-D.ietf-mls-protocol}}.
-That is, the gateway performs all checks a group member does, except those that require group secrets: veriying the membership and confirmation tags.
+That is, the gateway performs all checks a group member does, except those that require group secrets: verifying the membership and confirmation tags.
 * Update the state of the group identified by `group_id` as follows:
   * Add a new epoch to `epochs` with the commit packet set to `commitPacket`.